jposada202020/CircuitPython_uplot/docs/quick_start.rst

     * backround_color: Allows to change the background color.
 The default is black.
     * box_color: Allows to change the box color.
 Default is white.
     * padding: allows the user to give the plot area a pad.
 This is helpful if you are planning to include text and legends in the axes.
     * scale: scale of the plot.
+This will allow a plot to be scaled up at a user defined rate.
+This is currently only available for logging and bar plots.

 We tell the microcontroller to display our plot: